AI tools

 Foundation for AI agents

-Agents that serve users and enter data rely on RAG as the source of truth — turning a "chatty" assistant into a tool that answers from company facts.
+Agents that serve users and enter data rely on RAG as the source of truth — this turns a "chatty" assistant into a tool that answers with facts.

 Integration with the Sloy platform